jahfer/clj-activitypub/README.md

 > **Note**
 > Tests requiring access to the public/private key will currently fail as the keys are not committed to the repo.

+There are two libraries within this package: `activitypub-core` and `activitypub-ring`.
+In order to run tests, the following command must be run from inside of either of those directories:

 ```bash
 $ clj -X:test